samsond/samsond.github.io/_posts/2025-12-05-authentication-unplugged-mysql-pymysql.md

 ---
 layout: post
-title:  "Authentication Unplugged: When `mysql` Works but PyMySQL Fails"
+title:  "Authentication Unplugged: When MySQL CLI Works but PyMySQL Fails"
 date:   2025-12-05 18:00:00 -0800
 categories: database
 description: "Why your MySQL CLI logs in just fine while your Python app times out with mysterious authentication errors—and how to debug it."